paraker/docker_2020/src/06-docker-in-the-real-world/03-creating-a-dockerfile-part-1/README.md

 `--env` or `-e` passes in environment variables<br>
 `--name` names your container.
 If this isn't supplied, docker will generate a name for you.<br>
 `--detach` or `-d` runs the container in the background and just prints a container id to standard out.<br>
+`--restart on-failure[:max-retries] / always` automatically restarts the container if it would fail.
+This conflicts with the `--rm` flag.
 ~~~~
 # long version
 docker container run --interactive --tty --publish 5000:5000 --name my_flask_app --rm --env FLASK_APP=app.py web1